About the Film

 Hunter and Chris realize their second deployment will be different when it begins with a firefight.
 When tragedy strikes shortly thereafter, Hunter returns home and begins to unravel.

-We are doing this film because, as veterans, we feel the responsibility to tell a story about a world that average civilians don’t see.
+We are doing this film because, as veterans, we feel the responsibility to tell a story about a world that most civilians don’t understand.
 That world is inhabited by veterans who have suffered from Post-Traumatic Stress Disorder.
 Many of them watch their personal lives fall apart, families destroyed.
-Homelessness on the streets, many are forgotten by the very government they swore to defend.
-Eventually most of these veterans end up seeking the quick way out, suicide.
-Our responsibilities as film producers is to maintain a balance between remaining honest to the military community while at the same time, creating an entertaining and enlightening film about our brothers and sisters in uniform.
-Hollywood has created some memorable war films, but sometimes what is lost in the process of filmmaking, is integrity to military protocol, customs and courtesies and honesty in terms of true events.
+Homeless on the streets, many are forgotten by the very government they swore to defend.
+Eventually, most of these veterans end up seeking the quick way out, suicide.
+Our responsibilities as film producers are to maintain a balance between remaining honest to the military community while at the same time, creating an entertaining and enlightening film about our brothers and sisters in uniform.
+Hollywood has created some memorable war films, but sometimes what is lost in the process of film making is integrity to military tradition, protocol, purpose, and honesty in terms of true events.
 Producers often sacrifice integrity for entertainment, and thus, while the movie is a hit with audiences, it is rejected by the military community.
 Our job is to tell this story right while keeping our audience engaged.

 Rylan graduated from the University of Colorado Denver with a BFA in Film & Television.
 Rylan has produced a handful of independent short films as well as a 5-episode web series and has been nominated for an LA Area Emmy as a producer for local programming.